D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Moore is averaging 70.3 receiving yards per game in seven career matchups against the Saints, 9.8 more than his receiving yards prop bet over/under for Sunday's game (60.5).

-- Moore, in seven matchups, had a touchdown catch three times.
-And he had multiple TDs in two of those three games.

-- The 252.2 passing yards the Saints yield per game makes them the NFL's 17th-ranked pass defense this season.
+- The Saints have the NFL's 17th-ranked pass defense this season, giving up 252.2 yards per game through the air.

-- The Saints' defense is fourth in the NFL, giving up 1.3 passing touchdowns per game.
+- With 19 passing TDs allowed this year, the Saints defense is ranked fourth in the NFL.

 Recent Performances

-- In last week's matchup with the Buccaneers, Moore caught five passes for 55 yards while being targeted 11 times.
+- In last week's matchup with the Buccaneers, Moore grabbed five passes for 55 yards while being targeted 12 times.

+- Moore's stat line during his last three games includes 17 grabs for 187 yards.
+He put up 62.3 yards per game, and was targeted 33 times.

 Moore's Carolina Teammates